HARD:LINE International Film Festival aims to present the various faces of extreme cinema.

 HARD:LINE International Film Festival is no warehouse festival where the priority is to show as many films as possible but rather concentrates on presenting a few glowing examples of everything that extreme film can be.

-THANK YOU THAT YOU ARE A FILMMAKER!
+THANK YOU FOR BEING A FILMMAKER!

-- Opening Night
+- Opening Night (Out of competition)

 - Closing Night (Out of competition)